 Are you traveling to Argentina soon?
-A stop to Buenos Aires is inevitable.
-The capital of tango, with its European style architecture, attracts visitors from all over the world.
-As a photographer based in the city, I spent quite a lot of time searching for the most beautiful corners to be photographed and I have decided to list them in this article: here are the 30 best places to photograph in Buenos Aires!
+A stop the capital of tango is inevitable.
+With its European style architecture, it attracts visitors from all over the world.
+As a local photographer, I spent quite a lot of time searching for the most beautiful corners in the city and I have decided to list them in this article: the 32 best places to photograph in Buenos Aires!

 1. Palacio Barolo